 The Breathtaking Courage of Harriet Tubman

 Take a closer look at the life of escaped slave and American icon Harriet Tubman, who liberated more than 700 enslaved people using the Underground Railroad.

 This video tells the story of Muhammad Ali, a legend in boxing and Black history.

 Malcolm X (Civil Rights Leader)

-Malcolm X was a civil rights leader whose life journey brought him from fighting for equal rights “by any means necessary” to fighting for justice with peace.
+Malcolm X was a civil rights leader whose life journey brought him from fighting for equal rights “by any means necessary” to fighting for justice peacefully.

 “Teach Me About Garvey” Read-Aloud

 Teach Me About Garvey shares the story of Marcus Garvey, a Jamaican political activist and founder and first president-general of the Universal Negro Improvement Association and African Communities League, through which he declared himself Provisional President of Africa.